Linaro/lava/doc/v2/dispatcher-format.rst

    (the ``name`` in ``action_data``).

 #.
 If a specific strategy class exists and is included in the parser, the
-   Strategy class will be initialised with the current pipeline using the ``select`` classmethod of the strategy.
+   Strategy class will be initialized with the current pipeline using the ``select`` classmethod of the strategy.
 Only subclasses of the Strategy class will be considered in the selection.
 The subclasses exist in the actions/ directory in a sub-directory named after the strategy and a python